(renamed Paramount Cartoon Studios in 1956) was the animation division of the film studio Paramount

 - Endless Winter: The cartoon Suddenly It's Spring from 28 April 1944 features Raggedy Ann pleading with Old Man Winter to relent, so that the sun may shine upon her owner, who lies abed dying from lack of sunlight.

-- Fleeting Demographic Rule: With the Popeye shorts.
+- Fleeting Demographic Rule: The rationale behind the re-made Popeye shorts.

 - Limited Animation: The "Modern Madcaps" series, an attempt by Famous to transition into the then-hot UPA style of animation.

 - Public Domain Animation: a decent number of their cartoons (especially Popeye) have entered the Public Domain and are free to view online.